 When to Use GoPro Filters

-Shooting Tip: Shoot with the sun at your back when using a GoPro filter.
+SHOOTING TIP: Shoot with the sun at your back when using a GoPro filter.
 By doing this, more of the scene is lit by the sun, is brighter, and will deliver better color through the filter.

 GoPro Video Lights

 Video lights are the best choice for shooting any scene where you’re within about 5ft of the subject (fish, reef, sharks, scuba diver, etc.).
 This is one of the few pieces of gear where spending more money will buy better results, since the stronger the light (the more lumens), the more vibrant color you can produce while shining through more water.

 Ideally, you will mount your GoPro on a tray and handle system, which not only helps keep the GoPro steady, but provides a place to mount adjustable arms and clamps for the lights.
-This rig provides a comfortable and stable way to hold the camera, plus the flexibility to move the lights around to create the best lighting for the scene.
+This rig provides a comfortable and stable way to hold the camera, plus the flexibility to position the lights to create the best lighting effects for each scene.

 When to Use Underwater Video Lights

-Manual Color Correction
+Manual Color Correction with GoPro